Solar Panels and Roof

 Composition Shingles:

 Most Arizona homes feature composition shingles for affordability and reliability.
 Solar panel roof mounting kit systems work perfectly with this material.
 However, penetrations must be sealed properly to prevent leaks.
-A Surprise homeowner with solar roof panels experienced leaks two years after installation.
-Their installer used improper flashing techniques, thus causing water damage indoors.
+For example, in Surprise, improper flashing techniques during solar installation can lead to roof leaks within just two years.
+Thus, causing water damage indoors that could have been prevented with proper servicing or installation methods.

 Benefits of Installing Solar and Roofing Together in Arizona